cirruslabs/cirrus-ci-docs/docs/guide/linux.md

   script: ...
 ```

-Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 Gb of memory.
+Containers on Community Cluster can use maximum 8.0 CPUs and up to 24 GB of memory.

 !!! warning "Scheduling Times on Community Cluster"
     Since Community Cluster is shared, scheduling times for containers can vary from time to time.
 Also the smaller a container